Judges Representative, Vacant - being covered by JDSEP Chair Sue Shaw

 The Role of the Judges Representative is to represent Kent Area’s Judges; to communicate news from the National Judges Committee and to report to the Area’s JDSE&P Committee, Area Executive and Kent Area Council.
-I also help to organise the popular Judge it Yourself table competition at the JDSE&P day.
 Periodically refresher days are held to ensure Area Judges are kept up to date.
 These days are instructive, inspiring and supportive.

 How to becoming an Area Judge - Area Training is organised by Areas and by the National Judges Committee.
 The framework is set out by the National Judges Committee.
 There are six modules which include practical judging, oral judging, plant identification, practical work and a written paper.
 Attendance at the training days is mandatory.
 If you are interested in becoming a judge or want an informal chat about show work do not hesitate to get in touch with me.

-Entering and Organising Shows A useful book titled Putting on a Show and this can be purchased from Area Trading (see Trading page of this website).
+Entering and Organising Shows A useful book titled Putting on a Show can be puchased from NAFAS website www.nafas.org.uk

 In addition the National Judging Committee has issued a list of products which may be considered to be plant material for the purposes of flower arrangement competitions.
 A copy of this can be downloaded here: